Aerospace Master of Engineering (MEng) Program

 Application and Consultant Engineer at NUMECA-USA Inc.

-Our faculty, led by Earl H. Dowell, has over 250 years combined of academic and industrial experience in aircraft and propulsions system design, and includes many AIAA and ASME fellows and recipients of the highest awards for research excellence in aerospace engineering.
+Our aero faculty group, led by Earl H. Dowell, has over 250 years combined of academic and industrial experience in aircraft and propulsions system design, and includes many AIAA and ASME fellows and recipients of the highest awards for research excellence in aerospace engineering.

-Duke aerospace master's students work under faculty in the world's premier research group focused on aeroacoustics, aerodynamics (steady and unsteady), aeroelasticity and aeromechanics.
+Duke MEng in Mechanical Engineering aerospace concentration students work under faculty in the world's premier research group focused on aeroacoustics, aerodynamics (steady and unsteady), aeroelasticity and aeromechanics.

 In addition, Duke research groups work with leaders in the aerospace industry.
 Duke is home to the GUIde Consortium of government, university and industry experts in turbomachinery aeroelasticity.
 The consortium includes members from nearly every major worldwide turbomachinery manufacturer.